-The NPWS Corncrake Farm Plan Scheme (CFPS) is to be piloted in the following Special Protection Areas (SPAs) in Donegal and Mayo:
+The NPWS Corncrake Farm Plan Scheme (CFPS) is being piloted in the following Special Protection Areas (SPAs) in Donegal and Mayo:

-Download Further details for the Corncrake Farm Plan Scheme [79KB] including payment rates
+- Further details for the Corncrake Farm Plan Scheme 2017, including payment rates [79KB]

-The primary aim of the CFPS is to sign up farmers to a five year plan of Early and Late Cover (ELC) creation, its maintenance and delayed mowing of adjacent meadows.
+The primary aim of the CFPS is to engage in a five year plan of Early and Late Cover (ELC) creation, its maintenance and delayed mowing of adjacent meadows.
 Key to this 5-year CFPS is that the farmer would delay mowing only until the 15th of July on nominated plots.
 However if a calling male is recorded in or within 250m of these lands then the farmer is obliged to delay mowing until the 20th of August or the 1st of September and to mow in a Corncrake Friendly Manner (CFM) i.e. slow and centre out.

 Suitable cover but in particular early cover is an essential requirement, currently limiting corncrake populations on mainland sites in Donegal and Mayo.
 Effective Early and Late Cover (ELC) creation may take 2-3 years to establish, so requires a 5-year period for effective delivery.
 ELC is needed from first arrival in late April.
 Meadows dominated by soft grasses tend to lodge overwinter and become impenetrable, which is why early cover prescriptions focus on rigid or stiff-stemmed but sparsely-growing species like cow parsley, iris and nettles.